Ischaemic Stroke

 Admit all suspected stroke patients directly to hyperacute stroke service

-The following management options only applies once intracerebral haemorrhage has been excluded.
+The following management options only apply once intracerebral haemorrhage has been excluded.

 This is because, head CT is often normal in the first few hours therefore it is not possible to definitively diagnose or rule out ischaemic stroke.